-Source: own preparation based on the NICE guideline.
+Source: own preparation based on the NICE62 guideline.

 Subsequently, three RCTs140-142 were published on group CBT in very specific environments: children's shelters and refuges.
-In these studies, group CBT was compared with group intervention based on skill training and versus non-intervention, and it was found that group CBT was more effective.
+In these studies, group CBT was compared with group intervention based on skill training 141, 142 and versus non-intervention 141, and it was found that group CBT was more effective.

-In brief, group CBT has proved to be more effective than a control group of wait-list patients, patients receiving usual care, or patients without treatment.
+In brief, group CBT has proved to be more effective than a control group of wait-list papiect to hodating. tients, patients receiving usual care, or patients without treatment.
 Versus other interventions such as relaxation, problem-solving techniques, and self-modelling, there is no evidence that this therapy is more effective.